ArticleMarch 9, 2026

 4. Mark difficulty honestly

-Best for: Facts, definitions, terminology, formulas.
+Best for: Facts, definitions, terminology

-Tool: ELIMU's AI flashcard generator creates these automatically from your notes.
+Tool: ELIMU's AI flashcard generator creates these automatically

-Technique 3: Self-Testing (Practice Quizzes)
+3. Self-Testing (Practice Quizzes)

 1. Generate practice questions from material